-According to historian Richard Evans, “Hitler’s government was lucky in its timing,” because a variety of economic programs begun under previous chancellors were finally starting to put more Germans back to work by the time of Hitler’s appointment.2 In addition, the Nazis manipulated the official statistics about unemployment in order to convince the public of their progress.3
+According to historian Richard Evans, “Hitler’s government was lucky in its timing,” because a variety of economic programs begun under previous chancellors were finally starting to put more Germans back to work by the time of Hitler’s appointment.

 Hitler’s government also put in place several new plans that would put Germans back to work.
 In 1933, the government announced two Laws for the Reduction of Unemployment, devoting millions of marks to encouraging the creation of new businesses and funding public-works construction projects, such as the highway system.
 Another policy encouraged working women to leave their jobs and stay home, lessening competition for jobs and improving unemployment statistics (see reading, Breeding the New German "Race").
 The Nazis also encouraged, and often coerced, unemployed workers to join the nation’s Volunteer Labor Service, where they were put to work on public land and construction projects.

 But, as Evans explains, the Nazi job creation program was about more than economic recovery; it focused on rebuilding and rearming the nation’s military arsenal.
 By explaining rearmament as “job creation,” the Nazis attempted to conceal this violation of the Treaty of Versailles: